Black Mormons: Helvécio Martins

 Helvécio Martins was the first person of African descent to be a general authority (a leadership position) of the church.
-Martins was born in Brazil to parents descended from African slaves.
+Martins was born in Brazil to parents descended from enslaved African people.
 He had found success in his professional life but felt unfulfilled with the religious life he was pursuing.
 The missionaries visited his home in 1972 while he was going through a difficult spiritual crisis.
 The missionaries visited his home late one night and were worried about how to teach an African since the church had not yet reversed its policy.
 Indeed, Martins' first question upon inviting the missionaries into his home concerned the church's attitude toward race.
 The spiritual experiences that the Martins family had while investigating the church superseded their concerns for the racial policy of priesthood restriction, and they were baptized.
 They experienced much resistance from members of their extended family and former church friends, but eventually found peace with them.
 Martins served in his ward as a Sunday school teacher.
 He was not troubled by the priesthood restriction, but others were.
 Often, members of the ward would ask him how he could remain a member of the church without the priesthood.
 It was never an issue for him.
 He had resolved the issue in his own mind and never expected to receive the priesthood.

 When the announcement came, he describes his reaction and that of his wife as unbelieving.
 It was something for which they had not dared to hope.
 Martins then served as a member of a stake presidency, as a bishop, a mission president, and finally as a seventy.
-His son was one of the first three people of black African descent to serve a full-time mission for the church in nearly 100 years.
+His son was one of the first three people of Black African descent to serve a full-time mission for the church in nearly 100 years.